 The many enticing hiking trails at Shaver’s Creek wind through the surrounding 7,000 acres of woodlands, hillsides, and marshlands of Penn State’s Stone Valley Experimental Forest, and connect to the beautiful trail system of Rothrock State Forest.
-Stop in to our visitor center today for a copy of the Shaver’s Creek trail map, or download a copy of the map in PDF format.
+Stop in our visitor center for a copy of the Shaver’s Creek trail map or download it in PDF format.

 The Lake Trail circumnavigates Lake Perez, so if you’re feeling more adventurous, continue past the boardwalk to complete the 2.9 mile loop around the lake, across varying terrain and the dam itself.
 Penn State’s Stone Valley Recreation Area is also just a short walk from the boardwalk along this trail.

 There are a number of surrounding trails of various lengths.
 Stop in the bookstore for some tips on current happenings in the natural world and ideas for hikes!

 |Boardwalk Trail||0.25 miles|

 |Lower Black Walnut Trail||0.50 miles|